The ultimate blogging guide for beginning bloggers

-So, in order to make your blog-life a bit easier, I’d like to share my expertise with you here on She Can Blog!
-First, you’ll need to set up a new website.
-In this blog post I’ll explain you exactly how to do this in 9 easy-to-follow steps.
-Just follow all the steps, and your blog will be up and running in a few days!!
+In this blog post on how to start a blog the cheapest way possible, I’ll explain to you how to do this in 9 easy-to-follow steps.
+Just follow all the steps, and your blog will be up and running in no time!

 I promise you, it looks more complicated than it is!
 You just need to do it.